…Nakin, Planet 3, Venhae System

 “It’s not a discussion if the other party isn’t going to respond.
 I was merely listing a few points for your consideration.”

 Side by side, the Protectorate talons burrowed through the soupy atmosphere.
-Neither man was afraid to barrel right through the middle of an icecane, and Badge was cranky enough to have at it.
-But long-range scout missions were tedious and boring, requiring diligent attention to scanners while both pilots minimized their profiles with little or no communication and reduced power on most non-essential systems.
-Scouts maintained speed and heading by line of sight as much as possible, which required constant concentration.
+Neither pilot was afraid to plunge right through the middle of an icecane, and Badge was cranky enough to have at it.
+But long-range scout missions were tedious and boring, requiring diligent attention to scanners while both pilots minimized their profiles with little or no communication and reduced power on non-essential systems.
 After covering twenty-seven sectors in as many hours, all either man wanted to do was stretch his legs, have a good meal, and get away from the other.

 Yes, sleep too, Badge thought.